Cooranga, Queensland: History

 Cooranga North Presbyterian Church opened on Saturday 20 June 1953; however, Presbyterian services had been held in private homes and other local venues since 1914.

 The Mahen hall was the first community hall in the district, opened in 1922 at the local Rifle Club range for an initial cost of £150, with several extensions and improvements made in the years which followed.
 The Dalby Herald reported in 1952 some details of the history of the Mahen hall, including "The first wedding in the Cooranga North district was celebrated in the hall on November 27, 1924, being that of Miss Gladys Hopper.
 Johnson’s showed their first pictures in Cooranga North in the hall on May 21, 1927, the programme including North of Moonbi*.
 On April 20, 1950, The trustees agreed to the transfer of the Mahen Rifle Club Hall to the committee" and, "... before a piano was procured for the Mahen Hall, Mr. McQuaker invented, and made, a dulcimer, and this was used for many years. *Note- the film title is probably a misprint, as Queensland's first feature length film, released in 1926, was a silent film called The Moth of Moonbi.
 The Mahen Hall was sold by auction on the day of the new Memorial Hall opening in late 1952, for £400 to Mr. Hugh O'Brien.

 A community hall also existed at nearby Karaweena, with evidence of events recorded in historic newspapers from the 1920s to 1930s.

-The Mahen Rifle Club commenced c.1918, boasting a significant membership base and participation in competitions across a wide area.
-A hall was built at their local rifle range c.1921 and opened in 1922, becoming known as the Mahen Hall, and regular events included quarterly 'picnic' shoots.
+The Mahen Rifle Club commenced c.1916, boasting a significant membership base and participation in competitions across a wide area.
+A hall was built at their local rifle range c.1921 and opened in 1922, becoming known as the Mahen Hall, and hosted regular events included quarterly 'picnic' shoots and dances.
+The hall was deliberately constructed to serve the purposes of being a valued community asset, rather than just a storage shelter for the rifle club.
+It boasted a polished crows ash floor for dancing, a small stage and an adjoining supper area.

 The first telephone services in the district were made available on Friday 18 August 1922 with the installation and opening of the Cooranga North telephone exchange, located within the home of Mr. N. Hopper, with his wife fulfilling management duties free of charge as a community service.
 The exchange already had a subscriber base of 23 at the time of the opening.